weeidl/Mosquito_Flyppy_Game/README.md

 # Flyppy Mosquit

-## A game about a mosquito in the FLAPPY BIRD format
-HELP THE MOSQUITO TO SURVIVE
+## A game about a mosquito in the FLAPPY BIRD format \n HELP THE MOSQUITO TO SURVIVE

 ### Functions:
 + Pop-up windows